Josh Jensen (politician): Politics

 On May 9, 2022, Jensen sponsored legislation titled the "Everyone Can Play" bill.
 The bill would create a state grant to aid local municipalities with the installation and upgrading of playgrounds to be more handicap-accessible.

-In February of 2023, Jensen introduced and sponsored legislation that would institute financial literacy requirements for public and private schools within the state of New York.
+In February 2023, Jensen introduced and sponsored legislation that would institute financial literacy requirements for public and private schools within the state of New York.
 The bill primarily focuses on educating students about credit, debt, loans, and financial saving and planning.
 In April, the bill failed a procedural vote in the New York State Assembly Education Committee that would have brought it to a vote in the Assembly.
 Jensen said in a statement after the bill was stalled in 2023 that "It is disappointing that when given that chance to increase the financial literacy of New York’s high schoolers...some of my colleagues on the Education Committee chose to put partisan politics ahead of common-sense".
 The bill has sense been reintroduced for the 2025-2026 legislative session.

 In 2024, Jensen was named in City & State Magazines Health Care Power 100 list for his accomplishments as the top ranking Republican on the New York State Assembly Health Committee.
 He was recognized for his support of creating new interstate licensing agreements to boost the number of nurses in New York, and for his support of early intervention services for children.

-In October of 2025, Jensen was named in City & State Magazines 40 under 40 Rising Stars of New York.
+In October 2025, Jensen was named in City & State Magazines 40 under 40 Rising Stars of New York.
 The list highlights individuals under 40 years old who have achieved tremendous accomplishments at a young age.
 Jensen was highlighted primarily for his work as a Republican who continuously is improve healthcare policy in Albany.
 City & State Magazine specifically mentions the Assemblyman's bi-partisan approach to deal making, and his good working relationship with Democratic Health Committee Chair Amy Paulin.
 Jensen was quoted as saying "When people need help, they need help ...
 Whether or not they’re a Democrat or Republican doesn’t matter – when somebody needs help, they need help.”